MicrosoftDocs/azure-docs/articles/route-server/route-server-faq.md

 ### Does Azure Route Server preserve the BGP AS Path of the route it receives?

-Yes, Azure Route Server propagates the route with the BGP AS Path in tact.
+Yes, Azure Route Server propagates the route with the BGP AS Path intact.

 ### Does Azure Route Server preserve the BGP communities of the route it receives?